polimediaupv/cdfXblock/README.md

     #.add a upload file button dat uploads the cdf file to /static and sets the url.
     #.add a default file and change the current one

+## Examples ##
+    You can find them at http://demonstrations.wolfram.com/